MicrosoftDocs/common-data-model-and-service/common-data-model/index.md

 If you've ever had to bring data from multiple systems and applications together, you know what an expensive and time-consuming task that can be.
 Without being able to share and understand the same data easily, each application or data integration project requires a custom implementation.

 Common Data Model simplifies this process by providing a shared data language for business and analytical applications to use.
-The Common Data Model metadata system makes it possible for data and its meaning to be shared across applications and business processes such as Microsoft Power Apps, Power BI, Dynamics 365, and Azure.
+The Common Data Model metadata system makes it possible for data and its meaning to be shared across applications and business processes such as Microsoft PowerApps, Power BI, Dynamics 365, and Azure.

 ## What's in Common Data Model?

 In addition to the metadata system, Common Data Model includes a set of standardized, extensible data schemas that Microsoft and its partners have published.
-This collection of predefined schemas includes entities, attributes, semantic metadata, and relationships.
-The schemas represent commonly used concepts and activities, such as **Account** and **Campaign**, to simplify the creation, aggregation, and analysis of data.
-This graphic shows some elements of the standard entities.
-More information: [Common Data Model repository on GitHub](https://aka.ms/cdmrepo)
+This collection of predefined schemas includes [entities](https://docs.microsoft.com/en-us/common-data-model/sdk/logical-definitions#entities-and-their-attributes), [attributes](https://docs.microsoft.com/en-us/common-data-model/sdk/logical-definitions#entities-and-their-attributes), [semantic metadata](https://docs.microsoft.com/en-us/common-data-model/sdk/logical-definitions#traits), and [relationships](https://docs.microsoft.com/en-us/common-data-model/sdk/manifest#entity-relationships).
+The schemas represent commonly used concepts and activities, such as [**Account**](https://docs.microsoft.com/en-us/common-data-model/schema/core/applicationcommon/account) and [**Campaign**](https://docs.microsoft.com/en-us/common-data-model/schema/core/applicationcommon/foundationcommon/crmcommon/campaign), to simplify the creation, aggregation, and analysis of data.

+The graphic below shows some elements of the [standard entities](https://github.com/microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon) available within Common Data Model.
+For more information please see the [Common Data Model repository on GitHub](https://aka.ms/cdmrepo).

 ![Common Data Model poster](media/cdm-entities-v1.png "Common Data Model poster")